vhe182/rpc-perf-dash/docs/proposals/mvp-dashboard-design.md

 ## Rationale

-### Build our own dashboard instead of using Grafana
+### Choice to build our own front-end

 1. **Avoid Grafana learning curve**

    [Grafana][4] is used to facilitate performance monitoring in the performance test lab.
 The team is familiar with it and we have templated various visualizations for tracking the relevant metrics from each node in our cloud.
-Although we are well aware of creating queries using the Grafana user interface, it is still cumbersome and requires an investment in time to be able to use it.
-Our goal with the perf-dash is to allow other teams to access the page and quickly be able to understand how to create queries and comparisons between different test runs.
+Using Grafana still requires time to use, time that other teams do not have to invest.
+Our goal with the perf-dash is to allow other teams to access the page and quickly be able make queries and comparisons between different test runs.
+By minimizing the learning curve, we raise the probability that other teams will want to use our product.

+1. **Need for metrics comparison of test runs across multiple labs**

-   Grafana also lacks the ability to directly compare multiple metrics from different test runs in different times.
+   Grafana lacks the ability to directly compare multiple metrics from different test runs from different times.
 Since one of our goals is to create a tool that can be used to compare test runs across different lab environments it became clear that Grafana would not be able to fulfill our demands.

+#### Alternatives

+- *Any proposed alternatives and their arguments should be located here.*

+### Choice of data storage

+1. **Need for SQL filtered querying**

+   Using InfluxDB

+1. **Established database with historic performance data**

 ## Implementation